virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 ## Custom Success Text

-It is possible to customize the *success* message that is displayed upon successful application installation either at the dashboard or in the email notification.
+It is possible to customize the *success* message that is displayed upon successful either at the dashboard, or in the email notification.
 <b>Examples</b>

-- Setting a <a href="http://docs.cloudscripting.com/creating-templates/basic-configs/#relative-links" target="blank">relative link</a> to *baseUrl*, which points path to the <b>*README.md*</b> file for its content to be displayed within the *success* response.
+- Setting a <a href="http://docs.cloudscripting.com/creating-templates/basic-configs/#relative-links" target="blank">relative link</a> to *baseUrl*, which points path to the <b>README.md</b> file for its content to be displayed within the *success* response.
 ``` json
 {
     "type" : "update",